jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Leviathon Twin Drake
 *Set: Crossover Vol. 1*

 Q: First line says "Characters on your side with **Comet Fall** gain **Comet Fall**...
-How does that work " Comet fall add -1/-1 counters to enemy chars.
-Does adding an additional comet fall make it 2x -1/-1 counters?
+How does that work? "

-A: Correct.
-All characters with Comet
+A: All characters with **Comet Fall** gain an additional instance of **Comet Fall**.
+So when one such character appears, it now puts two -1/-1 counters on each opposing character.

 # [Life on the Hellmouth](http://vs.tcgbrowser.com/images/cards/big/TBB-057.jpg)
 *Set: The Buffy Battles*